Farama-Foundation/Gymnasium/docs/api/env.md

 .. autoattribute:: gymnasium.Env.metadata

+    The metadata of the environment containing rendering modes, rendering fps, etc

 .. autoattribute:: gymnasium.Env.render_mode

+    The render mode of the environment determined at initialisation

 .. autoattribute:: gymnasium.Env.reward_range

     A tuple corresponding to the minimum and maximum possible rewards for an agent over an episode.
 The default reward range is set to :math:`(-\infty,+\infty)`.

 .. autoattribute:: gymnasium.Env.spec

+    The ``EnvSpec`` of the environment normally set during :py:meth:`gymnasium.make`
 ```

 ### Additional Methods